ryoma310/py-spice/README_en.md

 ---
 ## Known issue
-- `コードを検証してコピー` cannot be performed unless the target tab is selected.
+- `Verify and copy code` cannot be performed unless the target tab is selected.

 ---
 ## Dependencies